 By Kent Singer

-Kent Singer is the executive director of the Colorado Rural Electric Association and offers a statewide perspective on issues affecting electric cooperatives.
-CREA is the trade association for your electric co-op, the 21 other electric co-ops in Colorado and its power supply co-op.
+Kent Singer is the executive director of CREA and offers a statewide perspective on issues affecting electric cooperatives.
+CREA is the trade association for 21 Colorado electric distribution co-ops and one power supply co-op.